This article will look at WW2 Casualty Lists and will:

 The original Second World War Casualty Lists are held at the National Archives in London and can be viewed there but you will need a Reader’s Ticket.
 The Reference for the Casualty Lists is WO 417 and in total there are 102 files.
 The files run chronologically and are divided into files containing casualty information for officers and nurses and files containing information for other ranks.

-Casualty lists can be useful for finding a soldier’s service number if you wish to order their service record from the Ministry of Defence.
+Casualty lists can be useful for finding an officer’s personal number or other ranks army number if you wish to order their service record from the Ministry of Defence.
 However, make sure you have the correct soldier.
-I would only recommend using casualty list as your sole source of information regarding a soldier’s service number if they have an unusual surname or you already have additional information e.g. you know the unit and date they became a casualty.
+I would only recommend using casualty list as your sole source of information regarding a soldier’s number if they have an unusual surname or you already have additional information e.g. you know the unit and date they became a casualty.